o168689/dunatians/README.md

-Please place in the Texture Replacer "Head" folder.
+Please place in the Texture Replacer "Heads" folder.
 You are free to use and edit these files.